Becomer and Fighter, Part I

 and echo.

 Nietzsche/Zarathustra refers time and time again to the wisdom of the body.
-Our body is ‘ground zero’ the basis for our relation to external reality.
-An ongoing theme is admonition to attend to what the body is “saying”.
-Our spirit, our personality is an echo of the condition of one’s body.
+The body is the conduit, our interface with external reality.
+An ongoing theme is emphasis on what the body is “saying”.
+Our spirit, our personality is an echo of the bodies receipt of external reality.
+The body engages/fights, the body becomes, as our lives become more complicated over time.

 Similes, are all names